In a nutshell:

 - Personal data should not be left on the printer/photocopier but should be retrieved immediately or the locked print facility should be used.

-- Staff should make sure no sensitive data is visible on desks or screens when non-staff members are visiting the office.
+- Employees should make sure no sensitive data is visible on desks or screens when non CCS employees are visiting the office.

 Data transfer and storage

-Server –All personal information is stored on CCS’s cloud-based data server (where data is both secure and backed up).
+Server – Personal information is securely stored across a combination of on-premises servers and Microsoft 365.
+The backups are carried out every weekday to both a Network Attached Storage device and Cloud based solution provided and supported by our IT Support provider CETSAT.
+All personal information is stored on CCS’s cloud-based data server (where data is both secure and backed up).
 This service is provided by a third party – currently Cetsat.
 The server is backed up every weekday.
 Back up tapes in the office are kept in a locked, fireproof box.

-Email –CCS uses Office 365 to exchange email and Mimecast encryption.
-For staff who take referrals from Somerset County Council or NHS then emails are sent via CCS and NHS mail accounts or the Egress switch platform, and not using personal unsecured mailboxes.
+Email – CCS uses Office 365 to exchange email and Mimecast encryption.
+For employees who take referrals from Somerset County Council or NHS then emails are sent via CCS and NHS mail accounts, and not using personal unsecured mailboxes.

 Emails that contain personal information must be encrypted and any attachment must be password protected.
 Each user will accept responsibility to ensure the correct recipient has been selected to receive the email.